timoguin/lakekeeper/0.5.0/docs/concepts.md

 Project, Server, User and Roles are entities unknown to the Iceberg Rest Specification.
 Lakekeeper serves two APIs:

 1. The Iceberg REST API is served at endpoints prefixed with `/catalog`.
 External query engines connect to this API to interact with the Lakekeeper.
 Lakekeeper also implements the S3 remote signing API which is hosted at `/<warehouse-id>/v1/aws/s3/sign`.
-ToDo: Swagger
 1. The Lakekeeper Management API is served at endpoints prefixed with `/management`.
 It is used to configure Lakekeeper and manage entities that are not part of the Iceberg REST Catalog specification, such as permissions.

 ### Server